 Here are 10 truths I wish I’d known about hypermobility before I started practicing yoga:

 There’s a test you can take to determine if you’re hypermobile.
 The Beighton scoring system (a 9-point scale) has been widely used by medical professionals to screen for generalized joint hypermobility for over 30 years.
-I scored 8 out of 9 on the Beighton scale, indicating I was at risk for a number of hypermobility disorders.
+I scored 8 out of 9 on the Beighton scale, indicating I was at risk for several hypermobility disorders.

 Joint laxity falls into three main categories: under-functional range of motion, functional range of motion and past-functional range of motion.
 Anything past a functional range of motion is beyond the healthy limits of the joints.